 The Committee is also responsible for reviewing and discussing with management the Company's annual Compensation Discussion and Analysis, and recommending its inclusion in the Company's annual proxy statement and the Company's Form 10-K filed with the SEC.
-Its Report on these matters is set forth on page 18.
+Its Report on these matters is set forth on page 15.

-The members of the Committee are Mr. Solley, Mr. Stolze and Mr. Trauscht (Chairman).
+The members of the Human Resources and Compensation Committee are Mr. Khilnani (member and Chairman since November 2016), Mr. Solley and Mr. Stolze.
 Each member has been affirmatively determined to be an independent director as defined under the Company's Corporate Governance Guidelines and the applicable listing standards of the New York Stock Exchange, including its enhanced independence standards for compensation committee members.
-Mr. Woods also satisfied these criteria during his term of service.
-The Committee met three times in fiscal 2015.
+Mr. Trauscht also served on the Committee as its Chairman during fiscal 2016 and was affirmatively determined to satisfy each of these standards during his term of service.
+The Committee met three times in fiscal 2016.